trydydd/slimemoldgrappling/content/games/back/maintain_and_break_connection/_index.md

 title = "Maintain and Break Connection" weight = 1
 +++
+This game was originally created by coach Greg Souders at [Standard Jiu Jitsu](https://standardjiujitsu.com)

 **Top Player**:
   * **Position**: Behind your partner with chest to back contact.